 Managing accounts and legalities is another important aspect of starting a business.
 While you don’t require a humongous capital to kickstart your PR firm, there will be initial expenses you will incur, for instance on business cards, marketing your brand, travel, phone bills, labor cost, etc.

-Another thing to keep in mind is that many clients have a poor habit of not paying in time so make sure you account for that in the beginning itself.
+Another thing to keep in mind is that many clients have a poor habit of not paying in time so make sure you account for that at the beginning itself.

 This is a guest contribution by Adela Belin, who is the Head of Digital Marketing at Writers Per Hour.
 She creates content surrounding marketing with a focus on social media and digital marketing.
 Feel free to contact Adela on LinkedIn.